aribornstein/pyNeurboParser/README.md

 # pyNeurboParser
-This software provides a python wrapper and docker enviorment for the [NeurboParser](https://github.com/Noahs-ARK/NeurboParser) the semantic dependency parser library.
 Semantic Dependency Parsing (SDP) is the task of recovering sentence-internal predicate–argument relationships for content words in text.
+This software provides a python wrapper and docker enviorment for the [NeurboParser](https://github.com/Noahs-ARK/NeurboParser) semantic dependency parser library, to enable easier usage.

 ## Prerequites